 ENGL 480 TOPICS IN LITERATURE

 Advanced study of selected critical problems in literary texts, choice of which is kept flexible from semester to semester in order to meet current needs and interests of students majoring in English.
-Prerequisite: Minimum nine hours literature or consent.
+Prerequisite: ENGL 292 or consent.